Get access to everything we publish when you sign up for Outside+.

 Research shows that engaging on an emotional level and being vulnerable about personal hopes, fears and experiences leads to more productive and less divisive conversations.
 When we’re presented with facts that contradict our strongly held beliefs, we turn away from logical reasoning towards what we already believe to be true.
 While someone may try to dispute facts, they’ll have a much harder time discounting your lived experience.

 “Athletes see the impacts of climate change first-hand,” says Molina.
 “By speaking up and sharing these stories, they can help translate the scientific facts into something tangible.
 Science has overwhelming evidence of these changes, but presenting evidence alone hasn’t solved the problem.”

 The best way to neutralize partisanship is not to appeal to science, but to emphasize shared values and experiences.
 Common values might be sustainable economic development, national security, clean air, affordable energy, keeping corporations from dictating government policy or being good stewards of earth’s natural resources.
 Working from a common goal or shared value helps you tailor your message in a way that will appeal to the person you’re speaking to.
 Whether it’s a more equitable economy or a more stable ski season, use that point of connection as a starting point.

 Use the things that make you uniquely you, like your connection to the environment through trail running, and use it to build bridges through conversation.

 Says Thasiah, “As an Asian-American trail runner, I like Confucius’ advice.
 He said, ‘Congenial, good-natured, reverent, frugal, and deferential.’
 We should always honor people.”

-Zoë Rom is Associate Editor at Trail Runner, and has a master’s degree in Environmental Journalism from the University of Colorado Boulder, and is very excited to exercise her own advice at Thanksgiving dinner.
+Zoë Rom is Editor-in-Chief at Trail Runner, has a master’s degree in Environmental Journalism from the University of Colorado Boulder, and is very excited to exercise her own advice at Thanksgiving dinner.